bioinfologics/w2rap/README.md

 The prepare script converts the fasta file to the format needed for SOAP mapping.
 For the majority of use cases, it is suitable to use K = 71.
 In s_map, K must be lower as reads may have been trimmed, and a lower value enables reads containing a small number of errors to be mapped to the contigs.

 If this pipeline runs successfully, a number of output files will be created.
 The final scaffolds have the extension 'scafSeq.'
+Before proceeding from the map step to the scaffolding step, you should check that the mapping has preceeded as expected, as if there are any problems at this stage, then the scaffolding step will not give good results.
+In particular, you should check that a reasonable proportion of reads have mapped to the contigs.

 c) SOAPdenovo converts gaps in contigs to Cs and Gs so we need to convert these back to Ns using the script included.
 The three input files are output by SOAP.